Glossary

 Expenses

-A flexible language standard, administered by the World Wide Web Consortium (W3C), which provides a set of grammatical rules for exchanging information and eliminates rigid format standards.
+A flexible language standard administered by the World Wide Web Consortium (W3C) that provides a set of grammatical rules for exchanging information and eliminates rigid format standards.

 Extranet

-A private system that is part of an organization's internal computer network that is made available to outside users such as suppliers, vendors, partners or other businesses.
+A private system that is part of an organization's internal computer network and made available to outside users such as suppliers, vendors, partners or other businesses.
 The system allows the organization to share information through various levels of accessibility.

 Eyeball Test